-Now in its 178th year, the Royal Highland Show is a showcase for Scottish excellence.
+Now in its 180th year, the Royal Highland Show is a showcase for Scottish farming excellence.
 It’s a chance to meet, touch, smell, taste and take home the best the country has to offer.
 With thousands of trade exhibitors and the finest animals from across the UK and Ireland.
 Not to mention, plenty of live music and entertainment.
-Is it any wonder the Royal Highland Show is one of the most iconic events in the country’s calendar?
-And, with the Royal Highland Show here from 21st to 24th June 2018, it is time to take stock of all you can look forward to at this year’s event.
+Is it any wonder the Royal Highland Show is one of the most iconic events in Scotland’s calendar?
+It’s here in Edinburgh from 18th to 21st June 2020, just a 30-minute drive from our hotel.
+So, here are ten things you can look forward to on a visit to the Highland Show …

 Just as its name suggests, the Grand Parade is what the Royal Highland Show is all about.
 It is (quite literally) a grand display of the country’s premier livestock.
 Prize-winning cattle wind their way across the Main Ring to the delight of bovine-loving spectators.
 From your Belted Galloways to your Belgian Blues, it is a rare and wonderful opportunity to see so many different breeds at one time, in one place.

 In the past, the Highland Show used to travel around 8 electoral regions in Scotland to showcase all that region has to offer.
-But, ever since 1961, the show has been permanently based at Ingliston.
-So, in keeping with the show’s historic traditions, each year the show focuses on one of the original 8 areas.
+But, ever since 1961, the show has been permanently based at Ingliston Edinburgh.
+So, in-keeping with the show’s historic traditions, each year the show focuses on one of the original 8 areas.

 Come and celebrate all the wonderful food, castles, golf courses, fishing ports, beaches, distilleries, farming and art that this year’s chosen area has to offer.

-An ode to the good ol’ days, things really heat up at The Forge as competitors forge their way ahead of the competition in the Scottish Open Farriery Championship Horse-shoeing & Shoe-making competitions.
+An ode to the good ol’ days, things really heat up at The Forge as competitors forge their way ahead of the competition in the Scottish Open Farriery Championship horse-shoeing and shoe-making competitions.
 Watch the masters at work as the sound of hammer hitting metal rings in the background.